-Installed programs: c\rehash and openssl liberypto.so and libssl.so c\rehash is a Perl script that scans all files in a directory and adds symbolic links to their hash values openssl is a command-line tool for using the various cryptography functions of OpenSSL's crypto library from the shell.
-It can be used for various functions which are documented in man 1 openss!

-Installed directories: /etc/ssl, /usr/include/openssl, /usr/lib/engines and /usr/share/doc/openssl-1.1.11 libcrypto.so implements a wide range of cryptographic algorithms used in various Internet standards.
+Installed programs: c_rehash and openssl libcrypto.so and libssl.so c_rehash is a Perl script that scans all files in a directory and adds symbolic links to their hash values openssl is a command-line tool for using the various cryptography functions of OpenSSL's crypto library from the shell.
+It can be used for various functions which are documented in man 1 openssl libcrypto.so implements a wide range of cryptographic algorithms used in various Internet standards.
 The services provided by this library are used by the OpenSSL implementations of SSL, TLS and S/ standards libssl.so implements the Transport Layer Security (TLS v1) protocol.
 It provides a rich API, documentation on which can be found by running man 3 ssl

+Installed directories: /etc/ssl, /usr/include/openssl, /usr/lib/engines and /usr/share/doc/openssl-1.1.11